Knowledge of artificial respiration and external chest compression

-There are many methods for artificial respiration.
-The most effective method is mouth-to-mouth breathing.
+There are many methods of artificial respiration, and the most effective is mouth-to-mouth blowing.

-The wounded person was lying on his back with his head leaning back, opening his mouth and covering it with gauze.
-The ambulance held his jaw in one hand and forced it back upwards slightly to open the airway and pinched his nostrils with the other hand.
-After taking a deep breath, the operator blows in the mouth of the wounded and can see that the chest uplift is effective.
-After blowing, immediately release the hand holding the nostrils.
-This is repeated, blowing 16-18 times per minute.
+The wounded man lies on his back, his head fully tilted back, his mouth open and covered with gauze.
+The rescuer held his lower jaw with one hand and tilted back slightly to open the airway, while pinching his nostril with the other.
+After taking a deep breath, the operator blows hard at the mouth of the wounded, and it is effective to see the chest bulge.
+After blowing, immediately release the hand pinching the nostril.
+This is repeated, blowing 16 to 18 times per minute.

-The method is to use human strength to help the heart resume beating after the heart beat stops, and maintain the body's blood circulation.
+The method is to use artificial strength to help the heart to resume beating and maintain blood circulation throughout the body when the heart stops beating.

-When doing a heart press, the injured person should lie supine in a relatively solid place, and hit 1 to 2 times in the sternum.
-If there is no reaction, then chest cardiac compression is performed.
+When doing heart compressions, the wounded should be supine in a relatively solid place and hit 1-2 times in the sternum.
+If there is no response, chest compressions should be performed.

-The elbow joint is straightened, and with the help of its own weight and the strength of the shoulder-arm muscles, it is evenly and rhythmically pressed downwards, so that the lower half of the sternum body and the connected tendon are depressed by 3 to 4 centimeters, and then the hand is immediately relaxed.
-The root does not leave the wounded skin, so it is repeated.
-Adults press 60-80 times per minute; children press with a single palm root and press about 100 times per minute.
+The elbow joint is straightened, and with the help of its own weight and the strength of the shoulder and arm muscles, it is pressed down evenly and rhythmically, so that the lower half of the sternal body and the connected tendon cartilage sag 3~4cm, and then the hand is immediately relaxed (the palm root does not leave the skin of the wounded), and this is repeated.
+Adults press 60~80 times per minute; children with a single palm root press, press about 100 times per minute.

-(1) The wounded should not lie on the canvas, rope stretcher or on the steel wire bed, otherwise the pressing effect cannot be achieved.
+(1) The wounded should not lie on canvas, rope stretcher or on a steel wire bed, otherwise the pressing effect will not be achieved.

-(2) Pressing should have a certain punching force, too hard to play the role of indirect oppression of the heart, too heavy will cause bone fractures.
+(2) Pressing should have a certain pressure, too light force can not play the role of indirect compression of the heart, too heavy will cause bone fracture.

-(4) To check whether the heartbeat and breathing are restored, allow the operation to be suspended for 5 minutes.
-If you are carrying a wounded person, the interruption time does not exceed 30 minutes.
+(4) To check whether the heartbeat and breathing are restored, allow the operation to pause for 5 minutes.
+If the casualty is transported, the interruption time shall not exceed 30 minutes.